A-Fredette/memoryGame/README.md

 ## Installation
 Clone the GitHub repository or download the files as a .zip.
 No other installations are required.

+To load the game, unzip the files or open the file direcotry and open index.html in your web browser.

 ## Contributions
 Contributions to this game are welcome.